 American Signal Crayfish are most active in the summer, but inactive in their burrows during the winter.
 If they were a primary cause of the turbidity, one might expect it to be worse in the summer (ie DTI readings to be lower)

-If agriculture was the problem, it might be expected to be worse in the winter, when there was less vegetation on fields to retain the soil, or following any upstream dredging work.
+If agriculture was the problem, it might be expected to be worse in the winter, when there was less vegetation on fields to retain the soil.